 Should the author not wish to give the editors such license, the opportunity to read the proof provides sufficient time to make changes before publication.
 It is stressed that at all times, editors strive to retain author intent and style, and that author changes made to any extent on the proof often prove costly and delay the publication of the issue, both to the detriment of the timeliness of the article and of the publication.
 Substantial editorial changes or cutting are never done without the author's approval.

 Prior to publication, a final proof is sent to authors as well, to allow for a final chance to insure the published version of each article is error-free.

-Each author receives two free copies and 25 free reprints with covers.
+Upon publication, each author will receive two free copies of the book and 25 free reprints of the article, with either standard or custom covers.
 Authors are also given the opportunity to order additional reprints at cost.
-If you have any questions about reprint ordering, the above information, please contact Michael Waters, editorial advisor, at email@example.com, or by phone at (405) 325-5191.
+If you have any questions about reprint ordering, please contact Michael Waters, editorial advisor, at email@example.com, or by phone at (405) 325-5191.